 The Diaphragm

-The thoracic diaphragm, or simply the diaphragm, is a large flat muscle positioned within and across the bottom of the rib cage.
+The diaphragm is a large flat muscle positioned within and across the bottom of the rib cage.
 Shaped like an open parachute, it separates the lungs from the stomach area.
 The diaphragm performs an important function in respiration.
 When it contracts, air is drawn into the lungs.
-Then, the muscle relaxes and air is expelled.
+When the muscle relaxes, air is expelled.

 DIAPHRAGM PARALYSIS